 For more information about Nordic Walking and how you can get in touch with an instructor near you, go to the Nordic Walking website.

 Starting a walking programme

 If you’re looking to start walking regularly to improve your health and fitness, then following a walking plan is a good way to start.
 It allows you to build up the length and intensity of your walks gradually, and is achievable for people of all ages and levels of fitness.
-You can find walking plans and advice on how to get started on the Walking for Health and Ramblers websites.
+You can find walking plans and advice on how to get started on the Rambler Wellbeing Walks and Ramblers websites.